agdaily/github-reader/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 For more details, see the [LICENSE](LICENSE) file.